astro-informatics/harmonic/docs/index.rst

    pip install harmonic

-Now, suppose you have collected many samples, perhaps through `emcee <https://emcee.readthedocs.io/en/stable/>`_ or another sampler, from some generic :math:`n`-dimensional posterior and *a posteriori* wish to compute the evidence which we will assume is non-analytic, you would do something like:
+Now, suppose you have collected many posterior samples, perhaps drawn using `emcee <https://emcee.readthedocs.io/en/stable/>`_ or another sampler, and *a posteriori* wish to compute the evidence, you would do something like:

 .. code-block:: python